torvalds/linux/Documentation/driver-api/firmware/fallback-mechanisms.rst

   * /sys/$DEVPATH/data

 To upload firmware you will echo 1 onto the loading file to indicate you are loading firmware.
-You then cat the firmware into the data file, and you notify the kernel the firmware is ready by echo'ing 0 onto the loading file.
+You then write the firmware into the data file, and you notify the kernel the firmware is ready by echo'ing 0 onto the loading file.